what-is-cbg-in-weed-how-it-differs-from-cbd-and-thc

 Antibacterial Benefits

 Research suggests CBG has antibacterial properties, particularly against antibiotic-resistant bacteria like MRSA.
+It may strengthen the body’s defense against hard-to-treat infections.
+Scientists see promise for CBG as a natural antibacterial agent in future therapies.

 4